Getting Started with Kavi Software

 See Also authorize charge, delayed capture.

-See Also grace period, status.
+See Also blocklist.

 See Also moderator, poster, Poster List, regular subscriber.

-- directory
+directory

 A listing of users or companies and their contact information.
 Kavi Members features include configurable directories with search and download capabilities.

-- document
+document

 As it is used by Kavi Groups, the term document refers to any kind of file; for example, Microsoft Word (.DOC), Microsoft Excel (.XLS), Adobe Acrobat (.PDF), multimedia (.MPEG, .WAV), executable (.EXE), graphic (.GIF, .JPEG), text (.TXT), and so on.
 These files reside in folders and are associated with specific groups.

-- document revision
+document revision

 A revision is a second copy or related document uploaded with an original document in Kavi Groups.
 All revisions of a document are listed together in the documents repository, and can reflect the progress of a document from the initial draft to the final published version.

-- document type
+document type

 Term used by Kavi Groups.
 A document type is a collection of one or more content types, which is used to display an icon next to the document.
 Because many browsers submit slightly different content types for what is really the same type of file Kavi Groups associates each of those different content types to a single document type.
 For example, GIF, JPEG, and other similar content types are all grouped into the document type of "image".

-- domain, domain name
+domain, domain name

-The unique portion of a URL, usually appears directly after "http://www." in a Web site's Internet address.
+The unique portion of a URL, usually appears directly after "http://www." in a website's Internet address.
 The domain consists of domainname.tld (where .tld stands for the top-level domain, such as .org, .com, .edu, etc.).
 This unique domain also appears in email addresses following the @ symbol (e.g., username@domainname.tld).

 In Kavi documentation, the domain of the organization is represented by 'example.org', while the domain of a company is represented by 'example.com'.
-The organization's Web site address would appear as 'www.example.org' and a user's company email address appears as 'username@example.com'.
+The organization's website address would appear as 'www.example.org' and a user's company email address appears as 'username@example.com'.

 See Also accepted domains, fully qualified domain name, subdomain, top-level domain, Uniform Resource Locator.

-- Domain Name System (DNS)
+Domain Name System (DNS)

 A system of servers distributed over the Internet that are used to translate fully qualified domain names, such as those used in email addresses, into IP addresses.
 When transferring an email, the Mail Transfer Agent uses the DNS to locate a server that accepts email for the address domain.